 Defiant transporter room

 The transporter room of the Defiant was slightly redressed for Smiley's Terran rebel raider (of Bajoran design) in DS9: "Through the Looking Glass".
 The side wall panels were swapped, and the lighting was modified to let the rebel transporter look different.

 A gate with a round cross-section and characteristic x-shaped struts outside the opening appears on the following occasions as a partial set: in the permanent set of the docking ring of Deep Space 9 (here two gates complete with doors), in the observatory on the "Weird Planet", on the Tsunkatse ship and on the bridge of a pirate ship in ENT: "Horizon".

 Some screen caps from TrekCore.
-Thanks to Marianne Ibbotson who spotted the 24th century console in "Star Trek: The Undiscovered Country", to Michael Zock for the hint about the TMP sickbay, to Francis Scofield for information about Kirk's quarters, to Ray Wil for the re-use of the observation lounge, to Ralph Spitzner for reminding me of the K't'inga bridge and of Ten Forward, to Liam who made me aware of the Defiant transporter re-use and to Michael Minnick for the Defiant viewscreen re-uses and to Sean Robertson for pointing out a mistake about the transporter room transformation.
+Thanks to Marianne Ibbotson who spotted the 24th century console in "Star Trek: The Undiscovered Country", to Michael Zock for the hint about the TMP sickbay, to Francis Scofield for information about Kirk's quarters, to Ray Wil for the re-use of the observation lounge, to Ralph Spitzner for reminding me of the K't'inga bridge and of Ten Forward, to Liam who made me aware of the Defiant transporter re-use, to Michael Minnick for the Defiant viewscreen re-uses and to Sean Robertson for pointing out a mistake about the transporter room transformation.